Ezra1/bullinger-modernization/README.md

 - **lxml**, **requests** (see `requirements.txt`)
 - **Java** (for VARD2; Java 8+ for `CleanText.java`)
 - **VARD2** (Lancaster University UCREL) for spelling normalization
+   - You can find the download for VARD 2 here: https://ucrel.lancs.ac.uk/vard/download/
 - **Ollama** (local LLM server for modernization)
 - **Pandoc** (optional, for alternate output formats)